AI in payment processing: current trends & future state

 How might AI benefit payments?

-Now that we've looked at the different ways you can apply AI to the payment processing space, let's go over the overarching benefits of artificial intelligence in digital payments and at brick-and-mortar establishments.
+Now that we've looked at the different ways you can apply AI to the payment processing space, let's go over the overarching benefits of AI in digital payments and at brick-and-mortar establishments.

 Fraud detection